Implanters are surgical instruments used for the implantation of follicular units (hairs).

 Follicular units are implanted one at a time in the bald area, respecting natural direction, inclination and density distribution patterns of the hair.

-- Minimal incisions due to the use of bevelled needles with diameters of 0.8 to 1mm.
+Minimal incisions due to the use of chamfered needles from 0.8 to 1 mm in diameter.

-- The distance between implanted hairs is controlled.
+The distance between the implanted hair is controlled

-- It provides natural density since it allows proximity when implanting (we are able to implant up to 80 hair follicles per cm2).
+It contributes with a natural density because it allows proximity in implantation (we can implant up to 80 hair follicles per cm2).

-- It allows a higher growth rate with faster results compared to other techniques.
-Within 8 months 90% of new hairs will have grown and will remain forever in the scalp.
+It allows a higher growth rate with faster results than in other techniques.
+In 8 months, 90% of new hair will have grown and will remain on the scalp forever.